-- 17.1 The Society may be wound up, or liquidated, or removed from the Register of Incorporated Societies in accordance with the provisions of the Act. - 17.2 The Administrator shall give Notice to all Members of: - a. the proposed motion to wind up the Society or remove it from the Register of Incorporated Societies, and - b. the General Meeting at which any such proposal is to be considered, - c. the reasons for the proposal, and - d. any recommendations from the Committee in respect to such notice of motion. - 17.3 Any resolution to wind up the Society or remove it from the Register of Incorporated Societies must be passed by a two-thirds majority of all Members present and voting.
+The Society may be wound up, or liquidated, or removed from the Register of Incorporated Societies in accordance with the provisions of the Act.

+The Administrator shall give Notice to all Members of:

+- the proposed motion to wind up the Society or remove it from the Register of Incorporated Societies, and - the General Meeting at which any such proposal is to be considered, - the reasons for the proposal, and - any recommendations from the Committee in respect to such notice of motion.

+Any resolution to wind up the Society or remove it from the Register of Incorporated Societies must be passed by a two-thirds majority of all Members present and voting.

-18. Surplus assets
+Surplus assets

-- 18.1 If the Society is wound up, or liquidated, or removed from the Register of Incorporated Societies, no distribution shall be made to any Member. - 18.2 On the winding up or liquidation or removal from the Register of Incorporated Societies of the Society, its surplus assets after payment of all debts, costs and liabilities shall be vested in appropriate allied body or bodies chosen by the Society whose objects are similar to those of the Society. - 18.3 However, on winding up by resolution under this rule, the Society may approve a different distribution to a different entity from that specified above, so long as the Society complies with these Rules and the Act in all other respects.
+If the Society is wound up, or liquidated, or removed from the Register of Incorporated Societies, no distribution shall be made to any Member.

+On the winding up or liquidation or removal from the Register of Incorporated Societies of the Society, its surplus assets after payment of all debts, costs and liabilities shall be vested in appropriate allied body or bodies chosen by the Society whose objects are similar to those of the Society.

+However, on winding up by resolution under this rule, the Society may approve a different distribution to a different entity from that specified above, so long as the Society complies with these Rules and the Act in all other respects.

-19. Alterations to the Rules
+Alterations to the Rules

+Amending these Rules

-- 19.1 The Society may amend or replace these Rules at a General Meeting by a resolution passed by a 75% majority of those Members present and voting. - 19.2 Any proposed motion to amend or replace these Rules shall be given in writing to the Administrator at least 21 Working Days before the General Meeting at which the motion is to be considered and accompanied by a written explanation of the reasons for the proposal. - 19.3 At least 10 Working Days before the General Meeting at which any amendment is to be considered the Administrator shall give to all Members notice of the proposed motion, the reasons for the proposal, and any recommendations the Committee has. - 19.4 When an amendment is approved by a General Meeting it shall be notified to the Registrar of Incorporated Societies in the form and manner specified in the Act for registration and shall take effect from the date of registration.
+The Society may amend or replace these Rules at a General Meeting by a resolution passed by a 75% majority of those Members present and voting.

+Any proposed motion to amend or replace these Rules shall be given in writing to the Administrator at least 21 Working Days before the General Meeting at which the motion is to be considered and accompanied by a written explanation of the reasons for the proposal.
-Minor/Technical Amendments

-- 19.5 The Committee may amend the terms of these Rules by a unanimous vote of the Committee if the amendment: - a. has no more than a minor effect; or - corrects errors or makes similar technical alterations; - provided that the Committee gives written notice of the amendment to every Member of the Society with a notice confirming the text of the amendment and the right of the member to object to the amendment. - 19.6 If no Member objects within 20 working days after the date on which the notice is sent, the Committee may make the amendment. - 19.7 If a Member objects to the amendment within 20 working days, the Society may not make the amendments under this section.
+At least 10 Working Days before the General Meeting at which any amendment is to be considered the Administrator shall give to all Members notice of the proposed motion, the reasons for the proposal, and any recommendations the Committee has.

+When an amendment is approved by a General Meeting it shall be notified to the Registrar of Incorporated Societies in the form and manner specified in the Act for registration and shall take effect from the date of registration.

-20. Contact person
+Contact person

-- 20.1 The Society shall have at least 1 but no more than 3 contact person(s) whom the Registrar can contact when needed. - 20.2 The Society's contact person must be:
+The Society shall have at least 1 but no more than 3 contact person(s) whom the Registrar can contact when needed.

+The Society's contact person must be:

-- a.
-At least 18 years of age, and
+- At least 18 years of age, and

-- b.
-An Officer, and
+- An Officer, and

-- c.
-Ordinarily resident in New Zealand, and
+- Ordinarily resident in New Zealand, and

-- d.
-Not disqualified under the Act from holding that office.
+- Not disqualified under the Act from holding that office.